 Externally funded projects:

-2016 – ongoing: Smart landslide information system, The Hong Kong Jockey Club Disaster Preparedness and Response Institute (HKJCDPRI); Project No: HKJCDPRI17
+2016 – 2017: Smart landslide information system, The Hong Kong Jockey Club Disaster Preparedness and Response Institute (HKJCDPRI); Project No: HKJCDPRI17

-2016 – ongoing: Submersible model to study submarine debris flow impact on deep sea structures, Research Grants Council (RGC) of Hong Kong; Project No: IGN15EG03
+2016 – 2017: Submersible model to study submarine debris flow impact on deep sea structures, Research Grants Council (RGC) of Hong Kong; Project No: IGN15EG03

 2018 – ongoing: Mechanisms of interaction between debris flow and baffles, General Research Fund (GRF) of the RGC of Hong Kong; Project No.: 16209717

 2018 – ongoing: Multi-scale modelling strategies for debris-flow; a new technique for hazard assessment combining numerical modelling and physical experiments, Politecnico Di Torino, Italy: Joint research projects with top universities